What is Lichen Sclerosus?

 How is Lichen Sclerosus Treated?

 The initial treatment for lichen sclerosus requires a specific steroid cream used on the thickened tissue of the vulva and perianal area.
 The steroid cream is potent and therefore should only be used on the specific thickened areas of the vulva.
 It is important that each patient understands exactly where to put the steroid cream when diagnosed with LS.
-At The Menopause Center, when the diagnosis is made, Dr. Hall will review with each patient exactly where to put the cream.
+At The Menopause Center, when the diagnosis is made, your menopause specialist will review with each patient exactly where to put the cream.
 Indirect visualization by a mirror is helpful.
 The vulva photographs provide a visualization of the vulva that many patients have never seen.
 Patients are sent home with a drawing of a vulva, with their specific areas of disease noted and instructions on using the Clobetasol ointment.

 Further into the treatment protocol, the frequency of the steroid cream is gradually decreased until a maintenance dose is attained.
 Visits are recommended first every six to eight weeks, then every three months until the disease is controlled with maintenance every six months.